-Recommendation: We recommendation is that management change the authorized signers on the bank accounts to remove the CFO and add the current executive director.
+Recommendation: We recommend that management change the authorized signers on the bank accounts to remove the CFO.

-Views of Responsible Officials and Planned Corrective Action: Move United will remove the CFO from signatory authority on the Citi Bank accounts and add the executive director and development director to the accounts.
+Views of Responsible Officials and Planned Corrective Action: Move United will close the Citi Bank accounts and move the VA payments to the Bank of America accounts.
+The Executive Director and Development Director are the authorized signatories on the Bank of America accounts.